MatthewGRowe/CleanWeb/content/html/html1.md

 title = 'Get Started with HTML, CSS and Javascript!' date = 2025-01-13T12:42:36+01:00

-#Theme-Defined params
+# Theme-Defined params
-#Link is case sensitive!
+# Link is case sensitive!
-thumbnail = "img/html/cover1.png" #Thumbnail image
+thumbnail = "img/html/cover1.jpg" #Thumbnail image

 lead = "Get up and running with HTML, CSS and Javascript, this guide will enable you to build a simple interactive website.
 This guide has been written to enable you to work through the creation of an interactive website.
 Feel free to add features and adjust the settings in the template.
 There is a Zip file of basics included in link." # Lead text